 Quality of Life

-With Lake Lowell, golfing, parks, ponds, rivers, the Deer Flat Wildlife Refuge, the green belt, biking, and more, Nampa is truly a gem when it comes to recreation and quality of life.
+With golfing, parks, ponds, the green belt, biking, and more, Nampa is truly a gem when it comes to recreation and quality of life.
 As Nampa grows, we must be careful to preserve our unique features that make Nampa a beautiful place to live.
+We are an active community.
+We must also make sure future parks and recreational activities meet the demands of the city.
+Our sports leagues will continue to grow and need space to use for practice and games.
+If Nampa is to remain an active and healthy community, we must value and protect all the assets that foster a healthy, recreational lifestyle.

 Why I'm Running for Nampa City Council